fastify/releasify/README.md

 Explanation:
 + `-b`: it will check that your local repository is in the right branch and it will be used in the bump phase
 + `-t`: it will be used to explore the git history to find the commit messages.
 This is necessary when your tag name pattern doesn't follow the `v<semver-version>` pattern.
-By default the value of this parameter is `v${major version read from package.json}*`
+By default, the value of this parameter is `v${major version read from package.json}*`

 ---

-The following example release a major version of `your-module` to NPM with a grouped GitHub release message.
+The following example releases a major version of `your-module` to NPM with a grouped GitHub release message.
 If a PR has many matching labels, it will be assigned to the first label in the command line.
 If a PR doesn't have any match with the label in the args, it will append at the end of the message.